techiescamp/linux-foundation-coupon/README.md

 - KCNA + CKA ( $288 Savings) [kube.promo/kcka-bundle](https://kube.promo/kcna-cka)
 - KCSA + CKS Exam Bundle ($229 Savings) [kube.promo/kcsa-cks](https://kube.promo/kcsa-cks)
 - KCNA + KCSA Exam Bundle ($203 Savings) [kube.promo/kcna-kcsa](https://kube.promo/kcna-kcsa)

-> [!NOTE]
->Note: You have one year of validity to appear for the certification exam after registration

 > [!TIP]
 > 💰 **Savings Tip:** If you haven't done any Kubernetes certification yet, the best savings are on the Kubestronaut Bundle with **38% + savings**